lsprangers/lsprangers.github.io/docs/dsa/6. binary search/index.md

 - What is the search space?
 - What does check(mid) mean?
 - What is the goal (min valid, max valid, exact match)?
-    - This will alter what we return
+    - This will alter what you return
 - When is mid good/bad?
 Adjust low/high accordingly
     - This will alter our `low = ` and `high =` updates
 - Do you return low, high, or mid?